abdihashii/code-snippet-tool/docs/seo-and-growth-strategy.md

 **Action Items**:

-- [ ] Review all existing meta descriptions for compliance
+- [x] Review all existing meta descriptions for compliance
-- [ ] Ensure each new page has unique meta description
+- [x] Ensure each new page has unique meta description
-- [ ] Avoid keyword stuffing in descriptions
+- [x] Avoid keyword stuffing in descriptions
-- [ ] Focus on what makes each page useful to users
+- [x] Focus on what makes each page useful to users

+**Status**: All current pages (homepage, changelog) reviewed and compliant ✅

 ### Update Sitemap

-- [x] Update lastmod dates (completed - updated to 2025-10-06)
+- [x] Update lastmod dates (completed - updated to 2025-10-14)
 - [ ] Add blog routes when created
 - [ ] Add landing pages when created
 - [ ] Consider dynamic sitemap generation for blog posts